Doctor of Education

-The Doctor of Education (Ed.D. or D.Ed.; Latin Educationis Doctor or Doctor Educationis) is (depending on region and university) a research or professional doctoral degree that focuses on the field of education.
+The Doctor of Education (EdD or DEd; Latin Educationis Doctor or Doctor Educationis) is (depending on region and university) a research or professional doctoral degree that focuses on the field of education.
 It prepares the holder for academic, research, administrative, clinical, or professional positions in educational, civil, private organizations, or public institutions.
+Considerable differences exist in structure, content and aims between regions.

 History

+The history and roots of the EdD were in the United States.
+Other countries or regions have adopted or developed the award, often following different conventions and with different structures.
+This section, therefore, concerns the United States; for some other regions, information can be found under the regional headings below.

 When research universities were established in the late 19th century in the United States, they primarily awarded doctorates in the sciences and later the arts.
 By the early 20th century, these universities began to offer doctoral degrees in professional fields.
 The first professional degrees were awarded in medicine and law.
 Shortly thereafter, in response to the societal demand for expert practitioners, doctorates began to be awarded in education.
 The first Doctor of Philosophy (PhD) degree in the field of education was granted at Teachers College, Columbia University in 1893.
 The first Doctor of Education (EdD) degree was granted at Harvard University in 1921.
 Henry Holmes, an educator at Harvard College, raised funds to establish the Harvard Graduate School of Education.
 Holmes saw value in increasing Harvard's role in the professional training of educators and established doctorate of education, or Ed.D., for students who had had a successful teaching experience, possessed a "working knowledge of biology, psychology, and the social sciences", and who sought a higher position within the school system.
 The program of study comprised five areas of education plus the study of social theory in education, history of education, and educational psychology.
 The dissertation served to teach the student to conduct an independent investigation utilizing existing knowledge and producing a "constructive result of importance and value".
 The purpose of the Ed.D. was to offer a rigorous course of study that would enhance candidates’ prior knowledge and skills and better prepare them to lead as school practitioners.